Catastrophic Injuries From High-Speed Car Accidents

 How much compensation is available for catastrophic injuries?

-There is no fixed amount.
-Compensation depends on the severity of the injury, long-term care needs, lost income, and available insurance coverage.
+There is no fixed or average settlement amount.
+Compensation is calculated individually based on the severity of the injury, expected lifetime medical costs, lost earning capacity, and the degree of pain and suffering.

-When should I speak to a lawyer after a high-speed accident?
+When should I speak to a car accident lawyer after a high-speed accident?